 Man scratching his head next to the words WTF WCAG Technique Failure Bad Alt Text

-WTF: WCAG Technique Fail – Bad Alt Text
+WTF: WCAG Technique Failure – Bad Alt Text

 The WTF: WCAG Technique Failure article series highlights real-world examples of failures for specific WCAG criteria.
 To the extent possible, I’ve tried to protect the identity of the website.